-One fair-quality diagnostic test characteristics study from the United States reported screening women (68% had dense breasts) with ABUS.67 For the entire group, the sensitivity of ABUS after negative mammography was 67.6 percent (95% CI, 49.5 to 82.6%), specificity was 91.6 percent (95% CI, 91.0 to 92.3%), PPV was 4.1 percent and NPV was 99.8 percent.
-For invasive cancer only, sensitivity was 66.7 percent (95% CI, 48.2 to 82.0%), specificity was 91.6 percent

-(95% CI, 90.9 to 92.3%), PPV was 3.9 percent, and NPV was 99.8 percent (Table 14; Figures 2-5).
+One fair-quality study from the United States reported on screening women (68% had dense breasts) with ABUS.66 For the entire group, the sensitivity of ABUS after negative mammography was 67.6 percent (95% CI, 49.5 to 82.6%), specificity was 91.6 percent (95% CI, 91.0 to 92.3%), PPV was 4.1 percent and NPV was 99.8 percent.
+For invasive cancer only, sensitivity was 66.7 percent (95% CI, 48.2 to 82.0%), specificity was 91.6 percent (95% CI, 90.9 to 92.3%), PPV was 3.9 percent, and NPV was 99.8 percent (Table 14; Figures 2-5).
 The study's authors had a major financial interest in the ABUS system being evaluated.

-Among women with dense breasts and recent negative screening mammography, the sensitivity of adjunctive MRI screening for all breast cancers (including invasive breast cancer and DCIS) was 100 percent in two good-quality studies^{25, 62} and 75 percent (95% CI, 34.9 to 96.8%) in a third good-quality study69 (Table 15; Figures 2-5).
-In two studies^{25, 62} the authors provided us with unpublished data for the subgroup of women with dense breasts, excluding women with BRCA 1/2 mutations, histories of chest irradiation, or personal histories of breast cancer.
+Three good-quality studies evaluated supplemental MRI screening among women with dense breasts and a negative screening mammogram.
+The sensitivity of supplemental MRI screening for all breast cancers (including invasive breast cancer and DCIS) was 100 percent in two good-quality studies^{23, 61} and 75 percent (95% CI, 34.9 to 96.8%) in a third good-quality study68 (Table 15; Figures 2-5).
+In two studies,^{23, 61} the authors provided us with unpublished data for the subgroup of women with dense breasts, excluding women with BRCA 1/2 mutations, histories of chest irradiation, or personal histories of breast cancer.
 In both of these studies, women had also had recent negative screening with HHUS.
-Sensitivity of adjunctive MRI screening was high in all three studies, but the numbers of incident breast cancers in the analyzed subgroups were small (2 to 8), so sensitivity estimates have substantial uncertainty.
+Sensitivity of supplemental MRI screening was high in all three studies, but the numbers of incident breast cancers in the analyzed subgroups were small (2 to 8), so sensitivity estimates have substantial uncertainty.
 In all three studies, most of the cancers detected by MRI were invasive rather than DCIS.
-Specificity ranged from 78.1 percent62 (95% CI, 73.2 to 82.5%) to 93.2 percent25 (95% CI, 86.5 to 97.2%), while the PPV of an abnormal MRI result ranged from 3.0 percent69 to 22.2 percent.25 Negative predictive values were very high in all three studies (99.9% to 100%).
+Specificity ranged from 78.1 percent (95% CI, 73.2 to 82.5)61 to 93.2 percent23 (95% CI, 86.5 to 97.2), while the PPV of an abnormal MRI result ranged from 3.0 percent68 to 22.2 percent.23 Negative predictive values were very high in all three studies (99.9-100%).^{23, 61, 68}

-In summary, most studies of diagnostic test performance of adjunctive screening tests for women with dense breasts included women selected for elevated breast cancer risk, though women with BRCA 1/2 mutations, chest wall irradiation, and a personal history of breast cancer were excluded for the subgroups we analyzed.
-In these study subgroups, the sensitivity of adjunctive MRI screening after negative screening mammography is likely to be higher than HHUS screening, but few studies to date have compared sensitivity of these screening modalities among women with dense breasts.
+In summary, most studies of diagnostic test performance of supplemental screening tests for women with dense breasts included women selected for elevated breast cancer risk, though women with BRCA 1/2 mutations, chest wall irradiation, and a personal history of breast cancer were excluded for the subgroups we analyzed.
+In these study subgroups, the sensitivity of supplemental MRI screening after negative screening mammography is likely to be higher than HHUS screening, but few studies to date have compared sensitivity of these screening modalities among women with dense breasts.
 Specificity of these modalities is similar, and PPV is low.
-No summary is possible for ABUS and tomosynthesis, with only a single study of ABUS and no studies of tomosynthesis identified for review.
-We found no studies of any adjunctive test that examined the effect of age and other breast cancer risk factors on diagnostic test performance characteristics in women with dense breasts.
+No summary is possible for ABUS and DBT, with only a single study of ABUS and no studies of DBT identified for review.
+We found no studies of any supplemental test that examined the effect of age and other breast cancer risk factors on diagnostic test performance characteristics in women with dense breasts.